afriddev/aifolio-ui/README.md

 - **Retrieval-Augmented Generation**: Core engine that retrieves relevant chunks from your data and feeds them into an LLM for context-aware answers.
 - **RAG variants**: Basic RAG for straightforward retrieval; SmartRAG (hybrid search with JINA for better realtime ranking); LightRAG for lightweight embeddings on edge devices; GraphRAG under the hood for knowledge graph-based queries.
 - **Results Polishing**: Auto-generated answers with citations to source data chunks, streaming support for live chats.
-- **Query Optimization**: Supports multi-step queries and filters (e.g., date range, keywords) for precise results.
+- **Query Optimization**: Supports multi-step queries and filters (e.g., date range, keyTokens) for precise results.

 Why it's valuable?
 Reduces hallucinations in AI outputs by grounding responses in your own data.
 Perfect for knowledge bases, customer support, or research.